tehsis/spacerabbits/README.md

 ### `make dev`
   Will build the project for development and set up a static http server to test it.
   Refer to the output of the command to know how to access to the server.

+### Cordova
+  This project uses Cordova to build mobile applications.
+A script to build the project can be found at `./tools/createCordova.sh`.
+  Before running it, make sure to have cordova installed: `npm i -g cordova`.

 ### Project structure